-He sat in the gloom as twilight fell.
+Joe sat in the gloom as twilight fell.
 Eyes focused on a blank wall, he studied the white paint as it dimmed in growing shadows.
-He sat for hours without television, radio, or conversation – hearing nothing but the sounds of an empty house, with only the lonely, occasional barks of a neighbor’s neglected dog for company.
+He sat for hours in silence, without television, radio, or conversation – hearing nothing but the echo of an empty house, with only the lonely, occasional barks of a neighbor’s neglected dog for company.

 He offers a quick glance, and a slight shrug.